tubepress/tubepress/readme.txt

 * Now includes ability to embed individual videos along with all of their meta info (title, author, description, etc)!
 * Request cache is now disabled by default
 * Updated sorting functionality.
 Fixes possible "bad request" response from YouTube.
 Fixes sorting of playlist galleries.
 * Fixed blank item on video sort order dropdown of WordPress options page (closes issue 155)
 * descLimit shortcode can now be set to zero (closes issue 153)
 * Improved compatibility with older versions of PHP (closes issue 163)
 * Added Russian translation (thanks to an anonymous supporter)
 * ShadowBox version bump to 3.0rc1
 * Improved documentation
 * (TubePress Pro) Improved i18n support
 * (TubePress Pro) FancyBox version bump to 1.2.6
 * (TubePress Pro) Fixed bug that prevented FancyBox from operating correctly in IE (closes issue 165)

 = 1.8.8 =
 * JavaScript initialization is much more robust.
 Reduces chances of un-clickable video thumbnails.
 * Fixed potentially fatal error in cache mechanism
 * Improved sidebar's CSS
-* Fixed bug in video sort order (closes Ticket #146)
+* Fixed bug in video sort order (closes issue 146)
 * Fixed bug that could cause fatal error in templates
 * Version bump for JW FLV Media Player (to 5.0)
 * Updated Italian translation thanks to Gianni Diurno

 = 1.8.7 =
-* Improved compatibility with PEAR (closes Ticket #140)
+* Improved compatibility with PEAR (closes issue 140)
 * Fixed bug that affected determining video ID in some YouTube feeds
 * New static player option.
 Produces page refresh on each thumbnail click.
-* Gallery HTML is now semantically correct and more structured (closes Ticket #125 and Ticket #117)
+* Gallery HTML is now semantically correct and more structured (closes issue 125 and issue 117)
-* TubePress Pro: New player: TinyBox (closes Ticket #110)
+* TubePress Pro: New player: TinyBox (closes issue 110)
-* TubePress Pro: New player: FancyBox (closes Ticket #118)
+* TubePress Pro: New player: FancyBox (closes issue 118)
 * TubePress Pro: Greatly improved WordPress integration
 * TubePress Pro: Fixed bug that produced open_basedir warning message in some installations
 * Fixed bug that prevented use of custom templates
 * Overhaul and simplification of templating system
 * Improved performance of logging system
-* Improved iPhone/iPod playback (keeps user on site instead of redirecting to YouTube player) (closes Ticket #143)
+* Improved iPhone/iPod playback (keeps user on site instead of redirecting to YouTube player) (closes issue 143)

 = 1.8.6 =
 * WordPress options page now uses jQuery tabs
 * Fixed bug that could prevent request cache from working in some PHP installations
-* (TubePress Pro only) Ajax pagination (closes Ticket #45 and Ticket #111)
+* (TubePress Pro only) Ajax pagination (closes issue 45 and issue 111)
 * (TubePress Pro only) Version bump for jQuery (1.2.6 -> 1.3.2)
 * (TubePress Pro only) Removed potential "Invalid locale category name" warning that shows up on some PHP installations
 * Version bump for JW FLV Media Player (to 4.6)
 * Fixed bug that prevented display of videos with "limited syndication" restriction
-* Shortcode and input validation is much more comprehensive (closes Ticket #129)
+* Shortcode and input validation is much more comprehensive (closes issue 129)
-* Fixed bug that prevented videos from playing in high definition upon request (closes Ticket #137)
+* Fixed bug that prevented videos from playing in high definition upon request (closes issue 137)
-* Additional gallery pages are no longer indexed by search engines (closes Ticket #133)
+* Additional gallery pages are no longer indexed by search engines (closes issue 133)
 * Minor refactoring of tubepress.js functions
 * Updated WordPress plugins page blurb
 * Updated Italian translation thanks to Gianni Diurno
 * Various trivial improvements to HTML templates

 = 1.8.5 =
-* Videos now play correctly on iPhone and iPod Touch (closes Ticket #101)
+* Videos now play correctly on iPhone and iPod Touch (closes issue 101)
 * Flexible shortcodes!
 No need to include commas between attribute/value pairs.
 Can use single, double, or no quotes around attribute values.
 * Greatly improved debugging mode
-* Fixed bug that prevents all videos in gallery from playing if first video in gallery is unavailable (closes Ticket #115)
+* Fixed bug that prevents all videos in gallery from playing if first video in gallery is unavailable (closes issue 115)
-* Fixed bug that could prevent video playback, and JavaScript error, on Firefox with AdBlock Plus enabled (closes Ticket #124)
+* Fixed bug that could prevent video playback, and JavaScript error, on Firefox with AdBlock Plus enabled (closes issue 124)
-* Added ability to cap the total number of videos in a gallery (closes Ticket #65)
+* Added ability to cap the total number of videos in a gallery (closes issue 65)
 * Updated Italian translation thanks to Gianni Diurno
-* Shadowbox CSS no longer tries to load non-existent images. (closes Ticket #112)
+* Shadowbox CSS no longer tries to load non-existent images. (closes issue 112)
-* WordPress galleries are no longer wrapped with HTML paragraph tags (closes Ticket #79)
+* WordPress galleries are no longer wrapped with HTML paragraph tags (closes issue 79)
-* WordPress.org compliant readme.txt changelog (closes Ticket #123)
+* WordPress.org compliant readme.txt changelog (closes issue 123)

 = 1.8.0 =
 * Includes all the changes listed in 1.8.0.RC1